 In \cref{sec:gra}, we recall the moduli space of stable perverse coherent sheaves of Nakajima--Yoshioka \cite{1050282810787470592}.
-The most technical part of our paper is proving \cref{eq:twice} and their cohomological variants, which takes up three sections from \cref{sec:cli} to \cref{sec:derived}.
-In \cref{sec:666}, we constructed the $\mc{E}(r)$ action on the algebraic $\mathrm{K}$-theory/cohomology of the moduli space of stable perverse coherent sheaves on the blow-up, and define the functor $\mf{H}_{\infty}$.
-In \cref{sec:fermion}, we prove that $\mf{H}_{\infty}(\bigoplus_{l,n}\mb{H}^*(\mathrm{M}^0(l,n)))$ has two representations in term of the cohomology groups of the moduli space of coherent sheaves on blow-ups and the Fermion Fock space respectively.
-We recall the Boson-Fermion correspondence and prove the main theorem in \cref{sec:main}.
+The most technical part of our paper is proving \cref{eq:twice} and its cohomological variants, which take up three sections from \cref{sec:cli} to \cref{sec:derived}.
+From \cref{sec:666} to \cref{sec:fermion}, we construct the $\mc{E}(r)$-action on the algebraic $\mathrm{K}$-theory/cohomology of the moduli space of stable perverse coherent sheaves on the blow-up.
+We also define the functor $\mf{H}_{\infty}$ and prove that $\mf{H}_{\infty}(\bigoplus_{l,n}\mb{H}^*(\mathrm{M}^0(l,n)))$ has two realizations in terms of the cohomology groups of the moduli space of coherent sheaves on blow-ups and the Fermionic Fock space, respectively.
+In \cref{sec:main}, we recall the Boson--Fermion correspondence and prove the main theorem.